Melbourne Surgery

 Summary

-A vasectomy is generally a common, safe and effective surgical operation with a low risk of complications.
+A vasectomy is generally a common, safe and effective surgical operation with a low risk of serious complications.

 A vasectomy should be considered a permanent irreversible procedure to achieve sterility.
+It may not be possible to reverse the vasectomy successfully.
+Alternatives after that include harvesting sperm directly from the testicle.